nrfqh/FYP/README.md

 # FYP
-FYPProject Mitigation.zip is our improved/secured website while the FypProject (2).zip is our initial vulnerable website.
+FYPProject Mitigation.zip is our improved/secured website.
+FypProject (2).zip is our initial vulnerable website.